 That’s where apps are my saving grace.
 StuffMerge composer, despite its lengthy name, helpfully solves this exact problem.
 It costs less than $2 in the Play Store, but if you’re a frequent worker bee on a small screen.
 It’s worth shelling out the price of a cheap cup of coffee.
 Okay, yes, that’s a mean cup of joe.
 There’s also a free version, but it limits you to three items in a group.

-Easy copy and paste
+Easy Copy and Paste

 Sometimes I’ll write an email to my editors to share a few links I found interesting during my morning commute.
 It’s easier with StuffMerge than switching between apps to get everything in order.
-When you compose a message in StuffMerge, all you have to do is tap the item to paste it into the text box, regardless of whether or not it was the last thing you copied to Android’s clipboard.
+When you compose a message in StuffMerge, you must tap the item to paste it into the text box.
+Regardless of whether or not it was the last thing you copied to Android’s clipboard.

-Beyond copying and pasting text, links, and images, StuffMerge is pretty self explanatory.
-There’s a helpful video included with the app that you can peep if you’re confused about how to use it, and you can also move items you’ve copied-and-pasted back and forth between groups.
+Beyond copying and pasting text, links, and images, StuffMerge is self-explanatory.
+There’s a helpful video included with the app that you can peep at.
+If you’re confused about how to use it.
+You can also move items you’ve copied-pasted back and forth between groups.
 When you’re done with each individual group or ready for a refresh.
 Hit the trash can icon in the top-left corner.
 And select whether to remove items from one or all at once.
 Remove one or all things in one fell swoop.